911 captures Fla. teen's last moments

 Police released the tapes the same day the teen’s relatives said the they are outraged that Zimmerman remains free.

 “It’s surprising.
-It’s shocking,” said Tracy Martin, father of Trayvon, shot dead in Sanford.
+It’s shocking,” said Tracy Martin, the victim’s father.
 “It lets me know that justice is just not being served here.
 All we want is justice for our son.
 We’re not asking for anything out of the ordinary.”

-Numerous CNN attempts to contact Zimmerman were unsuccessful, and it is unclear whether he has retained an attorney.
+CNN has made numerous attempts to contact Zimmerman, but have been unsuccessful.
+It is unclear whether he has retained an attorney.

 His father delivered a statement to the Orlando Sentinel this week saying his son moved out of his home after receiving death threats.
 George Zimmerman is Hispanic and grew up in a multiracial family, the statement says.